 The poles for the bean teepee can be made of any material but you do need to keep safety in mind in case the children knock the teepee over.
-The typical material for making teepees for beans is bamboo poles, but you can also use PVC pipe, thin dowel rods or hollow aluminum.
+The typical material for making teepees for beans is bamboo poles, but you can also use PVC pipe, thin dowel rods, or hollow aluminum.
 It is recommended that you avoid heavy materials like solid metal or heavy, thick wood rods.

 The teepee poles can be whatever length you decide.
 They should be tall enough so that the child who will be playing in the bean teepee will be able to stand up comfortably in the center.
 Also take into account the desired diameter of your bean teepee when selecting the size of your poles.
 There is no set diameter but you want it to be wide enough for the children to be able to move around inside.

-Your bean pole teepee should be located in a spot that gets at least 5 hours of full sun.
-The soil should also be rich in organic material.
+Your bean pole teepee should be located in a spot that gets at least five hours of full sun.
+The soil should be rich in organic material.
 If the soil is poor, mark out the edge of where you will be placing the bean teepee poles and amend the soil on the edge of that circle.

 Set the poles into the edge of the circle and push them into the ground so that they angle into the center and meet the other poles.
-Poles should be spaced at least 24 inches apart but can be placed further apart.
+Poles should be spaced at least 24 inches (61 cm.) apart but can be placed further apart.
 The closer you place the poles, the more densely the leaves of the beans will grow.